 What should have won: The Broadway Melody

-Here is the first of probably not so many times I agree with the Academy.
+It will be interesting to see how many times this happens - that I agree with the Academy's selection.
 With hindsight, I am attempting to pick the very best film of the selected nominees for this project.
 Sometimes, it seems the Academy picks their winner based on historical significance or other criteria not based on the quality of the film itself.
 However, I think this is a time where historical significance and the best film align properly.
 The plot is engaging, the music isn't terrible, and the samples of the stage performances are entertaining.
 However, I think I would be singing a different tune if I had seen Ernst Lubitsch's lost film, The Patriot.
 I would take a late silent film over an early talkie any day of the week.

 My Best Picture nominee rankings: